-The following theorem is called the modularity theorem for elliptic curves over Q. Before it was proved it was known as the Taniyama-Shimura-Weil conjecture.
+The following theorem is called the modularity theorem for elliptic curves over \mathbb{Q} .
+Before it was proved it was known as the Taniyama-Shimura-Weil conjecture.

 Theorem 10.2.4 (Wiles, Brueil, Conrad, Diamond, Taylor).
-Every elliptic curve over \mathbf{Q} is modular, i.e, the function $f_E(z)$ is a cuspidal modular form.
+Every elliptic curve over \mathbb{Q} is modular, i.e., the function $f_E(z)$ is a cuspidal modular form.

 Corollary 10.2.5 (Hecke).
-If E is an elliptic curve over \mathbf{Q} , then the L-function L(E, s) has an analytic continuous to the whole complex plane.
+If E is an elliptic curve over \mathbb{Q} , then the L-function L(E, s) has an analytic continuous to the whole complex plane.

-118CHAPTER 10.
+120CHAPTER 10.
 ELLIPTIC CURVES, GALOIS REPRESENTATIONS, AND L-FUNCTIONS